 It is not enough for a segment to be easily identifiable and reachable; our company must also be able to stand out within it.

-Let us return for a moment to the company specialising in industrial oils that we mentioned.
+Let us return for a moment to the company specializing in industrial oils that we mentioned.

-After having identified a niche consistent with the offer, the management should ask itself who the competitors are and what characterises their products.
+After having identified a niche consistent with the offer, the management should ask itself who the competitors are and what characterizes their products.

 For example, they may have certifications that our company does not have, thus putting us at a disadvantage despite the high quality of its lubricants.